H2CO3/Sparkling/doc/semantics.md

 §3.8.8.
 The `typeof` operator.
 Yields a string representation of the type of its operand.
-Thus, one of the strings "nil", "bool", "number", "function", "string", "array" or "userdata" will be returned.
+Thus, one of the strings "nil", "bool", "number", "function", "string", "array" or "userinfo" will be returned.

 §3.9.
 Postfix operators